giuseppeingoglia/cv/README.md

 ## Giuseppe Ingoglia [![new-email](/assets/img/email-24.png)](mailto:giuseppe.ingoglia@protonmail.com) [![Linkedin](/assets/img/linkedin-24.png)](https://www.linkedin.com/in/gmingoglia)

-An IT enthusiast with 10+ years of professional experience as a skilled engineer.<br>
-Hard working, collaborative, open to innovation and learning.<br>
-Quick to master new technologies.<br>
-Keen team player and can equally work well alone or as part of a group.<br>
-High attention to detail leading to good troubleshooting and problem-solving abilities.<br>
-Brings great commitment, resolve to tasks and has excellent verbal and written communication skills.
+Dedicated IT professional with extensive experience as a skilled engineer.
+Known for a collaborative and innovative approach to problem-solving, with a keen ability to quickly adapt to new technologies.
+Possesses a strong attention to detail, facilitating effective troubleshooting and resolution of complex issues.
+A committed team player who excels both independently and within group settings.
+Demonstrates exceptional verbal and written communication skills, driving successful project outcomes and fostering positive team dynamics.

 ------
 **SKILLS AND TECHNOLOGIES**